Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring, Testing, and Deployment: Automated Testing

 \subsection{Static Code Analysis}

-Part of the testing infrastructure for LAMMPS to eliminate bugs and improve code quality is the use of multiple tools using static code analysis.
+Part of the testing strategy to eliminate common bugs and improve code quality for LAMMPS is the use of multiple tools using static code analysis.
 The first such step is the option to compile LAMMPS with verbose warnings enabled (e.g., using \texttt{-Wall -Wextra} with the GCC or Clang compilers).
 During the parsing process of the compiler, often deeper insights into the code structure may be obtained, and certain kinds of logic errors or typos can be identified.
 For that to work well, all easily avoidable warnings have to be eliminated (e.g., about unused variables) so that any remaining warnings stand out more.
 It is also important to use different compilers, since those tend to detect different issues differently well.

 A more straightforward approach to static code analysis is provided by tools such as \emph{Coverity Scan}\cite{coverity} or \emph{CodeQL}\cite{codeql}.
 These perform a more thorough pattern-based and heuristic analysis of the source code, and thus take significant time to process and analyze it.
 For that reason, the \emph{CodeQL} analysis is performed only after merging, and the (most time-consuming) processing with \emph{Coverity Scan} only once per week (unless explicitly requested).
-Given the programming conventions used in LAMMPS, there will be a significant number of false positives, especially about class members not initialized in the constructor\footnote{In this specific case we found adding initializers for scalars to be not always helpful as they could hide whether those members are properly initialized before use in the later steps of setting up a simulation system and the missing initialization would not be flagged by tools like Valgrind\cite{valgrind}.}
+Given the programming conventions used in LAMMPS, many of which predate the conversion from Fortran to C++, there is a significant number of false positives, especially about class members that are not initialized in the constructor\footnote{In this specific case we found adding initializers for scalars to be not always helpful as they could hide whether those members are properly set to their physically meaningful values before use in the later steps of setting up a simulation system and the missing initialization would not be flagged by tools like Valgrind\cite{valgrind}.}

-Using \emph{Coverity Scan} in particular has been immensely useful in detecting hard-to-find issues such as data type conversion errors, copy-and-paste errors, logic errors, dead code, and much more.
+Using \emph{Coverity Scan} in particular has been immensely useful in detecting hard-to-find issues such as data type conversion errors, copy-and-paste errors, logic errors, mismatched \texttt{new/delete/malloc()/free()}, dead code, and much more.
 Fig.~\ref{fig:scan_defects} lists the number of detected and resolved problems in the last five years as identified by \emph{Coverity Scan}.
 Static code analysis is applied not only to C++ code but also to Python code.
 Using the \emph{CodeQL} tool has been especially beneficial in this regard.